Bertrange: History

 The Treveri, a Gallic tribe, inhabited the region for several hundred years until they were conquered by Julius Caesar in 54 BC.
 During the Gallo-Roman era which lasted until about 450, the Romans built a number of roads in the area including the Kiem (Latin caminus, road) linking Trier to Reims.
 It passed through Strassen (Strata) to what is now Bertrange at Tossenberg where there was a refreshment post for travellers and continued to nearby Mamer (Mambra), a Roman vicus, and Arlon (Orolauneum).
 Another road connected Tossenberg to Titelberg near Rodange.
 Evidence of Gallo-Roman and indeed Treveri inhabitants in Bertrange was found during excavations starting 1997.

 There was probably a feudal castle in Bertrange as its lords are mentioned in documents establishing the freedom of Echternach in 1226 and of Luxembourg in 1243.

 Population

 Politics

-Like nearby Luxembourg City, Bertrange is one of the strongest communes for the Democratic Party (DP), with 47% of the vote cast in the 2005 communal elections being for the DP.
-In the communal council, the DP rules outright, with six of the eleven councillors.
-The mayor is consequently the DP candidate, Frank Colabianchi, who heads an administration also consisting of two échevins.
+Like nearby Luxembourg City, Bertrange is one of the strongest communes for the Democratic Party (DP), with 51.1% of the votes cast in the 2023 communal elections being for the DP.
+In the communal council, the DP rules outright, with seven of the eleven councillors.
+The mayor is Monique Smit-Thijs of the DP, who heads an administration also consisting of two échevins.